-If the employee's right to maternity, paternity or adoptive parental leave begins during agreed working time bank leave, then the leave shall be converted into maternity, paternity or adoptive parental leave.
+If the employee's right to pregnancy or parental leave begins during the agreed period of working time bank leave, the leave becomes pregnancy or parental leave.

 The working time bank hours granted as leave shall be reckoned as additions to the working time of the week or work period in question until regular working hours have been completed.